caltechlibrary/py_dataset/docs/attachments.md

 and others don't?

-The **dataset** command line tool and related Go package store the attachments unversioned by default in the pairtree.
-The metadata about the attached document is stored in a sub folder `_docs`.
-The unversioned attached document is stored in `v0.0.0` folder.
-The attached document is stored by its basename.
-The basename must be unique among the documents attached otherwise it will be overwritten when attaching another document using the same basename.

-If you need versioning you MUST supply a valid [semver](https://semver.org) when attaching the document.
-The metadata for the attached document will be in `_docs` as before but the document will be stored in a sub directory indicated by the semver.
-The basename must be unique to the semver provided otherwise the document with the same basename using that semver will be overwritten.
+The **dataset** command line tool and related Go package store the attachments based on the collection's version seetings.
+By default collections do not version JSON records or attachments.
+The versions are incremented based on wither collection level versioning is turned on as "patch", "minor" or "major" version increments.
+This setting, when set, will impact future JSON document or attachment changes by incrementing the semver accordingly.
+The default version number is "v0.0.0", if patch level versioning is enabled it will mean the next version stored is "v0.0.1", if minor versioning is inabled then the next version after "v0.0.0" is "v0.1.0", if major version is inabled then the next version after "v0.0.0" is "v1.0.0".
+Not with the changes to v2 of dataset you do not normally need to directly specify versions.
+It just happens automatically when you change something.
+To turn off versioning on the collection then you'd set the versioning value to an empty string.
+Any historic versions remaining but future actions will not be versioned.

+## Working example

-It is easier to see with this example.
-We have a dataset collection called "Sea-Mamals.ds".
+We have a dataset collection called "Sea-Mamals.ds" with versioning enabled at the patch level.
 We have a JSON object stored called "walrus".
 We want to attach "notes-on-walrus.docx" which is on our local drive under "/Users/fred/Documents/notes-on-walrus.docx".